Ep.4: Friend or Foe? - Why Can't We Talk About Amanda's Mom?

 Hard to forget.

-He makes his first appearance on February 19th, 1994, three months after Renee was killed.
+He makes his first appearance on February 19th, 1994, three months after Rene was killed.

 A doctor calls in saying David came into his office seeking anxiety medicine because he was upset about what happened to Renee.

-He showed the employee laminated photos of Rene and discussed the case in detail.
+He showed the employee laminated photos of Renee and discussed the case in detail.
+He seemed upset.

 The employee was shaken and told a state trooper stationed at the DMV who then gave the information to detectives at the sheriff's office.